lidofinance/dc4bc/HowToReinit.md

 1. Make sure that you have the Airgapped private key mnemonic;
 2. Download the release binaries (`dc4bc_dkg_reinitializer`, `dc4bc_cli`, `dc4bc_d`, `index.tml`) for your platform from [the release page](https://github.com/lidofinance/dc4bc/releases/tag/2.0.0);
 3. Download the old [append log dump](https://github.com/lidofinance/dc4bc/releases/download/2.0.0/dc4bc_async_ceremony_13_12_2020_dump.csv);
-4. Set up your cold and hot nodes using the old [instruction](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#setting-up-hot-and-airapped-nodes).
+4. Set up your cold and hot nodes using the [instruction](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#setting-up-hot-and-airapped-nodes).

 _Note that on latest macOS verssions the downloaded binaries might be marked as "quarantined".
 Usually there are two ways to mitigate that:_